 Here are a few courses for you to check out:

 I know a ton of bloggers who design their printables within Microsoft programs, including Word, Excel, and PowerPoint.
-There’s even a course from a blogger who exclusively uses Excel for her cute printables!

 I find these programs very limiting for what I need them to do, but they’re great if you’re designing simple spreadsheet-style printables, like checklists and calendars.
 These programs are a great place to start if you’re totally new to the printable scene, but be aware that there’s a lot more than other programs can do!